 In 2007, Victoria sketch comedy group LoadingReadyRun organized a gaming marathon for the benefit of Child's Play, a charity helping children's hospitals.
 The game used; Desert Bus, a bus-driving "verisimulator" that has the player drive from Tucson to Las Vegas (and back).
 This takes about 8 real-life hours.
 A one-way trip scores a point.
 The game cannot be paused.
 Going off the road or stopping results in the motor overheating and a tow truck dragging your bus back to the starting point in real time.And the bus veers slightly to the right, requiring constant player supervision.To spare their sanity, LoadingReadyRun organized the fundraiser so that each consecutive hour "cost" 7% more than the previous hour, starting at US $1 for the first hour.
 So for them to continue playing after 5 hours, for example, $5.75 (or 1+1.07+1.15+1.21+1.31) would have needed to be donated by that time through the desertbus.org website.
 The first time around, they hoped for $5,000 in donations.
 They got $22,805.
 The total has climbed every year; 2013's Desert Bus 7 raised ... a little more. $523,348, to be exact.
-Enough to buy almost 6 and a half days of solid bussing.But the real key to the success of Desert Bus For Hope is not the schadenfreude resulting from donating to a good cause to make gamers suffer, it's due to the fact that they stream their experience live and have a dedicated IRC channel, which allows viewers to interact with the on-duty driver and attending hangers on.
+Enough to buy almost 6 and a half days of solid bussing.But the real key to the success of Desert Bus For Hope is not the schadenfreude resulting from donating to a good cause to make gamers suffer, it's because they stream their experience live and have a dedicated IRC channel, which allows viewers to interact with the on-duty driver and attending hangers on.
 Plus, for enough money, fans can issue "challenges" to the team.
 This has led to all sorts of memorable shenanigans.

 For Desert Bus 5, Matt insisted that he only go and see Breaking Dawn if Desert Bus For Hope could reach $500,000 lifetime donations (which required about $57,000 this year) within 36 hours of the marathon starting.
 If they did it within 24 hours (James's shift), James would have to go and see it with him.
 The donations almost made it within the 24-hour mark, and James agreed to see it anyway.